varlson/modal_portal/README.md

 # modal_portal
-This is an test for creating a modal using react hooks portal
+This is an test creating a modal using react hooks called portal